center-for-threat-informed-defense/sensor-mappings-to-attack/docs/levels/mapping_cloudtrail.rst

     - Uploads an X.509 signing certificate and associates it with the specified IAM user.
     - User Account
     - User Account Modification

-  * - UploadSSHPublicKey
-    - Uploads an SSH public key and associates it with the specified IAM user.
-    - User Account
-    - User Account Modification

 .. /MAPPINGS_TABLE